Ethiopia: Antiquity

-Aksumite currency of the Aksumite king Endybis, 227–35, at the British Museum (Note: The inscriptions in Ancient Greek read ΑΞΩΜΙΤΩ ΒΑϹΙΛΕΥϹ ("King of Axum") and ΕΝΔΥΒΙϹ ΒΑϹΙΛΕΥϹ ("King Endybis"); Greek was the lingua franca by that time, so its use in coins simplified foreign trade.)
+Aksumite currency of the Aksumite king Endybis (227–235), British Museum (Note: The inscriptions in Ancient Greek read ΑΞΩΜΙΤΩ ΒΑϹΙΛΕΥϹ ("King of Axum") and ΕΝΔΥΒΙϹ ΒΑϹΙΛΕΥϹ ("King Endybis"); Greek was the lingua franca by that time, so its use in coins simplified foreign trade.)

-In 980 BC, Dʿmt was established in present-day Eritrea and the northern part of Ethiopia in the Tigray region, and is widely believed to be the successor state to Punt.
+In 980 BC, Dʿmt was established in present-day Eritrea and the northern part of Ethiopia in the Tigray Region, and is widely believed to be the successor state to Punt.
 This polity's capital was located at Yeha in what is now northern Ethiopia.
-Most modern historians consider this civilization to be a native Ethiopian one, although in earlier times many suggested it was Sabaean-influenced because of the latter's hegemony of the Red Sea.
+Most modern historians consider this civilisation to be a native Ethiopian one, although in earlier times many suggested it was Sabaean-influenced because of the latter's hegemony of the Red Sea.

 Other scholars regard Dʿmt as the result of a union of Afroasiatic-speaking cultures of the Cushitic and Semitic branches; namely, local Agaw peoples and Sabaeans from Southern Arabia.
 However, Ge'ez, the ancient Semitic language of Ethiopia, is thought to have developed independently from the Sabaean language.
 As early as 2000 BC, other Semitic speakers were living in Ethiopia and Eritrea where Ge'ez developed.
 Sabaean influence is now thought to have been minor, limited to a few localities, and disappearing after a few decades or a century.
-It may have been a trading or military colony in alliance with the Ethiopian civilization of Dʿmt or some other proto-Axumite state.
+It may have been a trading or military colony in alliance with the Ethiopian civilisation of Dʿmt or some other proto-Axumite state.